Peripli/specification/api.md

 ## Asynchronous Operations

 The Service Manager APIs for creating, updating, and deleting entities MAY work asynchronously.
-When such an operation is triggered, the Service Manager MAY respond with `202 Accepted` and a `Location header` specifying a URL to obtain the [operation status](operation-object).
-A Service Manager client MAY then use the Location header's value to [poll for the operation status](#getting-an-operation-status).
+When such an operation is triggered, the Service Manager MAY respond with `202 Accepted` and a `Location header` specifying a URL to obtain the [operation](#operation-object).
+A Service Manager client MAY then use the Location header's value to [poll for the operation status](#getting-an-specific-operation-for-a-resource).
 Once the operation has finished  (successfully or not), the client SHOULD stop polling.
 The Service Manager keeps and provides [operation status](#operation-object) for certain period of time after the operation has finished.
 The Service Manager MAY decide to execute operations synchronously.
 In this case it responses with `200 Ok`, `201 Created`, or `204 No Content`, depending on the operation.

 ### Concurrent Mutating Requests